ystreet/librice/rice-c/README.md

 If you need to build `rice-proto` with the C API, have a look at [rice-proto's README](https://github.com/ystreet/librice/tree/main/rice-proto).

-Once the the prerequisite is handled, you can build `rice-c` using a regular `cargo build` invocation.
+Once this prerequisite is handled, you can build `rice-c` using a regular `cargo build` invocation.